adam-p/yesterday-i-learned/random.md

 1. The last public execution by guillotine was in 1939.
 Private execution by guillotine went until 1977.
 1. [Last rites][wikipedia 209] (rituals), which is not last *rights*... are prayers by priests to patients shortly before their death.
 This also applies to executions.
 1. Wet cured ham is [apparently ready to eat][recipetips], if you can tolerate the texture.
-1. Analgesic is pronounced an-alJEEsik, or an-alGEEsik if you are actually Greek.
 1. You are never supposed to sign things with your master pubkey.
 1. The [PGP fingerprint][stackexchange 6] derives its short key (its last 32 bits) and long key (its last 64 bits).
 RFC 4880 outlines short ID collisions.
 1. Use (or host) [ipMagnet][github 4] to check if a torrent client is under the influence of a proxy or VPN.